nestarz/tweet-collect/README.md

 Get rid of all the lame double quote stripping, `jq -r` can handle most of these.

-Download more links and shit, lest the disappear from the internet forever.
+Download more links and shit, lest they disappear from the internet forever.